conorcook7/StringService/README.md

 1. Ensure that you have [Java](https://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html) version 8 or greater.
 Check your java version with this command `java -version`.
 (I am running version 13) Install the JDK in that link if you do not have the JDK already installed.
 2. (Recommended - Optional) IDE for java applications (Eclipse, IntelliJ, etc)
 3. Install [Postman](https://www.getpostman.com/) to test API endpoints
+4. Make sure you have no other applications running over port 8080 or you will get an error that this application cannot listen over that port.

 ### Installing